 Daily flights to Santo Domingo are available from the United States aboard multiple major airline carriers including, , and .

-If you'll be flying from the U.S. the list below can be useful for planning purposes.
-Not all of the flight combinations you will be shown on some of the booking engines are logical choices so it helps to realize which airlines offer direct flights to this location.
+When flying from the U.S. this list can be useful for planning purposes.
+Not all flights you will see on some websites make sense so it helps to know which airlines offer direct flights to this location.

 |Fort Lauderdale, FL, USA||FLL||Jet Blue, Spirit Airlines|